patrickdappollonio/intro-to-openshift/README.md

 Normal applications are based on the premise of single, monolithic apps with huge codebases and multiple entrypoints.
 Docker is a bit different: each Docker container **can only perform one operation at a time**.
 This operation can be running a web server, or running a database, **but not both**.

-This doesn't mean that **you can simply create a second Docker container with the Database on it**, and link them to make them thing they're on the same SDN.
+This doesn't mean that **you can simply create a second Docker container with the Database on it**, and link them to make them think they're on the same SDN.

 **There are ways to make old monolithic apps work in Docker containers**, but this is never the proper way to go: it'll make the overall process slower and painful.